- Chart

 Strengths

-- Strong relationships with government clients
+- Strong relationships and established presence with U.S. federal government agencies.

-- Diverse portfolio of solutions
+- Broad and diversified portfolio of advanced technology solutions and services.

-- Proven track record of project execution
+- Proven track record of delivering complex, mission-critical programs.

 Weaknesses